-I made up a small batch of of these H2 generators for distribution at 2018 Burning Amp Festival.
-It's a little circuit board example, stuffed and calibrated.
-The calibration for the distortion curve is based on the regulated voltage from the LM317, and that voltage is noted in ink underneath the potentiometer.
+I made up a small batch of of these H2 generators for distribution at 2018 Burning Amp Festival, and you can see photos of it in the original H2 article.
+It was a little circuit board example, stuffed and calibrated.
+The calibration is based on the regulated voltage from the LM317, and that voltage is noted in ink underneath the potentiometer.
 You can play with this value by turning the pot, and return to the calibrated value by setting the voltage to the original value.